kaustavha/luvit-docs/doc/api/process.markdown

 Android)

 Returns an array with the supplementary group IDs.
-POSIX leaves it unspecified if the effective group ID is included but Node.js ensures it always is.
+POSIX leaves it unspecified if the effective group ID is included but luvit ensures it always is.

 ## process.setgroups(groups)